-I've located a website dedicated in assisting you with suitable lodging at the beach resort of Hua Hin on the Gulf of Thailand.
+I've located a website dedicated to assisting you with suitable lodging at the beach resort of Hua Hin on the Gulf of Thailand.
 Hua Hin is close to Bangkok and is fast becoming a popular destination for tourists.
-The selection of self catering accommodation in wheelchair accessible holiday homes for disabled people should greatly help you in making your vacation just that little bit extra special.
+The selection of self-catering accommodation in wheelchair accessible holiday homes for disabled people should greatly help you in making your vacation just that little bit extra special.

 Please contact the Association for the Physically Handicapped of Thailand